-Global Health Group
+Global Health Corps (GHC)

-Harvard School of Public Health
+Harvard T.H.
+Chan School of Public Health

 Malaria No More

-Medicines for Malaria Venture - MMV
+Medicines for Malaria Venture (MMV)

-Medicines for Malaria Venture (MMV) aims to discover, develop and deliver new, effective and affordable anti-malarial medicine for vulnerable populations, through public-private partnerships.
+MMV aims to discover, develop and deliver effective and affordable new antimalarial medicines for vulnerable populations through public-private partnerships.